ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/10-Checking_PDB_Files.md

 The lines beginning with "ATOM" present the atomic coordinates for standard amino acids and nucleotides.
 All other chemical compounds use the "HETATM" record type.
 Both of these record types use a simple fixed-column format described [here](https://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM).

 Any non-protein molecules present in a PDB file would require special treatment.
 Let's check if the downloaded file has any non-protein atoms.
-We could install use some molecular visualization program for this task, but standard linux text searching utility *grep* available everywhere is sufficient.
+We could install some molecular visualization program for this task, but standard linux text searching utility *grep* available everywhere is sufficient.
 Grep searches for a given patterns in the input files and prints out each line that matches a pattern.

 ~~~
 grep "^HETATM " 1ERT.pdb | wc -l